netlify-labs/intercom-netlify-oauth/README.md

 4. **Grab your the required config values**

-    We need our intercom app values to configure our function environment variables.
+    We need our Intercom app values to configure our function environment variables.

     Navigate back to the main OAuth screen and grab the **App ID**, **Client ID**, and **Client Secret** values.
 We will need these to run the app locally and when deploying to Netlify.

     ![intercom-config-values](https://user-images.githubusercontent.com/532272/42739965-25d15c26-8855-11e8-925b-105c1fa381f5.jpg)

-## Running Locally
+## Running the project locally

+Because we are using `netlify-lambda` to build & serve functions locally, we can work on this project without needing to redeploy to reflect changes!

-Set your Intercom app id and OAuth values in your terminal environment
+We need to set an Intercom app id and OAuth client id + secret in your terminal environment for the functions to connect to your Intercom app.

-After creating your [OAuth app](https://app.intercom.com/developers/) and the steps above, plugin the required environment variables into your local terminal session like so:
+After creating and configuring your [Intercom OAuth app](https://app.intercom.com/developers/), it's time to plugin the required environment variables into your local terminal session.

-On linux/MacOS:
+On linux/MacOS, run the following command in your terminal:

 ```bash
 export INTERCOM_APP_ID=INTERCOM_APP_ID